The qualifying examination in operations management consists of two components: a written examination and a summer literature review project.

 If the committee determines that the student has not shown sufficient potential to succeed in research based on the student’s grades and the research project, they may give the student a failing grade on the preliminary examination, ask the student to take additional courses, or ask the student to repeat the requirement by the end of the student’s third year in the doctoral program (i.e., to submit a revised paper and make a second presentation).
 To proceed to the dissertation phase of the doctoral program, the student must successfully pass this preliminary examination once.

-The final examination is a comprehensive presentation of the student’s dissertation (i.e., a “dissertation defense”), typically made in the spring of the student’s fifth year.
-At this stage, faculty assess whether the student has shown sufficient mastery of methodology and research to submit their dissertation and be granted a Ph.D. from Duke University.
-The final examination and subsequent submission of the dissertation are the final stages in the doctoral program.
+The dissertation defense (also known as the “final examination”) is a comprehensive presentation of the student’s dissertation, typically made in the Spring of the student’s fifth year.
+At this stage, faculty assess whether the student has shown sufficient mastery of methodology and research to submit their dissertation and be granted a PhD from Duke University.
+The dissertation defense and subsequent submission of the dissertation are the final stages in the doctoral program.